shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

         >;
 ```

 Second, create a function that increments the nonce.
-Replace ACTION #7 with:
+Replace ACTION number 7 with:

 ```rust
 fn increment_nonce() -> DispatchResult {